The NHS in Scotland is committed to helping every dental patient maintain a healthy and stable mouth.

 However these fees change regularly and can vary according to how many teeth are involved as well as the stage of dental treatments.

 Although prices are set centrally and not by us, you can get a good idea of how much you will pay as an NHS patient by asking our reception staff in the Glasgow practice.
-For the full and up to date NHS dentist pricelist consult the document on dental remuneration in Scotland.

 Here are some example prices for NHS dental treatments.
 They were correct at time of writing but for up to date NHS prices it is best to contact the staff in our Glasgow dental surgery.